U.S. House rejects debt limit hike in protest vote

 The Republican-controlled House voted 239 to 176 along party lines in favor of a "resolution of disapproval" against the increase sought by Obama, a Democrat, but the winning tally fell far short of the two-thirds majority needed to override a presidential veto.

-The effort to block the debt limit increase is expected to die in the Democrat-controlled Senate, which reconvenes in Washington next week.
+The Republican effort to deny the debt limit hike - seen by Democrats as political posturing - is expected to die in the Senate, which reconvenes in Washington next week.
+But should it pass, Obama is poised to veto it.

-The vote was largely an academic exercise as Congress gave Obama the authority to increase the debt limit last August as part of a deal to end a rancorous budget battle that brought the United States to the brink of default and cost it its coveted top-tier credit rating from Standard & Poor's rating agency.
+The vote was also largely an academic exercise, for Congress gave Obama the authority to increase the debt limit last August as part of a deal to end a rancorous budget battle that brought the United States to the brink of default and cost it its coveted top-tier credit rating from Standard & Poor's.

-Under that deal, Congress granted Obama a $2.1 trillion increase in several steps: $400 billion immediately, followed by a $500 billion hike and a final $1.2 trillion hike subject to Wednesday's protest vote.

-Republicans voted overwhelmingly in favor of the disapproval resolution, by 233 to 1.
-In contrast, 174 House Republicans, including many fiscally conservative Tea Party-aligned lawmakers, voted in favor of last year's budget deal that included the hike.

-Republican lawmakers used Wednesday's vote to go on record as opposing more big spending increases and to cast Obama as the architect of a massive spending binge.
-Exploiting voter worries over the ballooning federal debt, now around $15 trillion, is a central theme of Republicans' election campaign.
+Republican lawmakers used Wednesday's vote to go on record as opposing more spending increases and to cast Obama as the architect of a massive spending binge.
+Exploiting voter worries over the ballooning federal debt, now over $15 trillion, is a central theme of Republicans' election campaign strategy.

-In Obama's three years in office, the government has run up record trillion plus deficits.

-The White House argues that Obama inherited a deficit on track to exceed $1 trillion, and was forced to spend hundreds of billions of dollars to stimulate the economy to prevent the worst recession since the 1930s becoming another Great Depression.

 SPENDING MORAL HIGH GROUND

-Democrats countered that Republicans were playing political games that could send financial markets the wrong signal: America might not make good on its debts.

-"At a time when S&P has moved to downgrade nine European countries' ratings, the last thing our nation can afford is a risk of default," said Jared Polis, a Democrat from Colorado.
+"If the Unites States of America were to renege on the full faith and credit of its obligations, it would be a disaster on the international economy, but that is the course of action being advocated by our Republican colleagues today," said Chris Van Hollen, the top Democrat on the House Budget Committee.

+Other Democrats pointed out that 174 Republicans voted in favor of the budget deal last year that authorized $2.1 trillion in new borrowing capacity in three stages.
+Yet there were 233 Republican votes against the final $1.2 trillion portion of this and only one in favor of it.

 The increase would push the U.S. debt ceiling to $16.394 trillion.
-The U.S. Treasury essentially reached the previous limit at the end of December, but has been using special accounting maneuvers to delay the increase to allow for the vote.
-On Tuesday, for instance, Treasury started dipping into a federal pension fund so it could continue selling debt securities, and it has also accessed the Exchange Stabilization Fund.
+The U.S. Treasury essentially reached the prior limit at the end of December, but has been using special accounting maneuvers to delay the increase to allow for the vote.

+In each of Obama's three years in office, the government has run up record deficits in the $1.3 trillion-plus range.

+The White House argues that Obama inherited a deficit on track to exceed $1 trillion, and was forced to spend hundreds of billions of dollars to stimulate the economy to prevent the worst recession since the 1930s from becoming another Great Depression.

 Those plans, which were stopped in their tracks when deficit reduction talks collapsed last year, relied partly on tax hikes for the wealthy, an idea that Republicans have staunchly opposed.